 If the percentage of people who stays and look at other parts of your site is low, still it shows that you’ve gained people who trust your site.
 More likely they will return and consider your products and services.

 Improve Your Page Load Time

 Why site speed is important than ever for bounce rate?

 Most users expect the web page they’re visiting to load in 2 seconds or less.
-If your web page takes forever to load, your potential customers will no longer wait patiently and move on to your competitors website.
+If your web page takes forever to load, your potential customers will no longer wait patiently and move on to your competitors’ websites.
 And you know it will certainly increase the bounce rate.

-Personally, I’ve changed my hosting and improved the site speed in both mobile and desktop to provide the best experience for the visitors.
+Personally, I’ve changed my hosting and improved the site speed on both mobile and desktop to provide the best experience for the visitors.

 If your site is taking longer to load, please get it fixed.
 It’s not about bounce rate alone but also for the performance of your entire site.